 21 Starters get hurt including Britt Hager

-Bret Stafford records have been surpassed by Vince Young and Colt McCoy but as of 1986 Bret has record for single season yards gained and pass completions .
+Bret Stafford records have been surpassed by Vince Young and Colt McCoy but as of 1986 Bret had the record for single season yards gained and pass completions .

-In 1917 Coach Allerdice (with a record of 33-7) resigns because of what he considers as the "super critical nature of the Texas fans."
+In 1894 Coach Wentworth with a 6-1 record, 1908 Coach Metzenthis with a 11-5-1 record, and in 1915 Coach Allerdice with a 33-7 record, all resign because of what they consider as the "super critical nature of the Texas fans."
 In 1950 Coach Cherry resigns after compiling a 32-10 record at Texas because he receives letters and phone calls from the fans that are alarming.
 One letter says "Boy you're on the spot.
 If you don't win you'd better not come home."
 In his exit statement he said " While much is made of the fact that most coaches are paid more than college presidents, the financial rewards are an insufficient attraction when the hazards are all considered."
 "I'm going into the oil business which is simpler than football coaching.
 You dig a hole , and oil comes out or it doesn't."
 Royal expressed his own opinion of Longhorn fans when he said "Everyone graduates with a coaching degree."
 After Harley Sewell had a great game in the 1953 Cotton Bowl a fan complains to J.T.
 King that he saw Sewell dipping snuff.
 King said to the fan "If you'll find out what brand Harley is dipping, I'll recommend it to the whole damn team."

 In September 1956 The Ranger paper states that "Texas fans in both basketball and football are considered rude, ruthless, and unforgiving."
 The article goes on to say "although the alumni have many ways of reaching a football game, they usually ride the coaches."